ArchDB-Soc/archdb-frontend/README.md

 This project is to help them share resources and records to create an integrated database that unifies records into the same common structure, thus allowing for new possibilities in terms of data analysis and modelling.

-We welcome contributions from other developers, data scientists and archeologists.
+As an open source project, we welcome contributions from other developers, data scientists and archeologists.
 Get credentials for ArchDB and see how to contribute [here](https://github.com/plabram/archdb-backend/blob/main/CONTRIBUTIONS.md).

 Find the backend here: https://github.com/plabram/archdb-backend